 Bayou Teche runs 135 miles from Port Barre to Berwick through St. Landry, St. Martin, Iberia and St. Mary parishes and is easily accessed from several state highways and Interstate 10.
-The trail has a total of 13 established access points that provide access to paddle trips as short as 7 miles or as long as its 135 miles.
+The trail has a total of 13 established access points that provide access to paddle trips with town to town segments as short as 6 miles or as long as 12 miles.

-The water trail flows through the towns of Port Barre, Arnaudville, Breaux Bridge, Parks, St. Martinville, Loureauville, New Iberia, Jeanerette, Charenton (Chitimacha Tribe of Louisiana lands), Baldwin, Franklin, Patterson, Berwick and small villages in between.
-Each town has a standard motorboat launch and many are being equipped with floating docks specifically designed for kayaks and canoes.
+The trail flows through the communities of Port Barre, Arnaudville, Cecilia, Breaux Bridge, Parks, St. Martinville, Loureauville, New Iberia, Jeanerette, Charenton (Chitimacha Tribe of Louisiana lands), Baldwin, Franklin, Centerville, Patterson, and Berwick.
+Many of these towns have access docks specifically designed for kayaks and canoes.
 (Find our list of kayak docks and access points here.)

 The upper stretches of Bayou Teche (from Port Barre to St. Martinville) are suitable for families and inexperienced paddlers, but experienced paddlers will also enjoy its beauty.
 Past St. Martinville, more experienced paddlers are required to portage around a 100-year-old dam or lock through the oldest operating lock in the Delta region at Keystone Lock and Dam, owned and operated by St. Martin Parish government.
 To lock through, you must call St. Martin Parish government 24-hours in advance at 337-394-2200.
 Also, in St. Mary Parish, paddlers will need to navigate the island at the Franklin Canal and traverse two steep portages on either side at the Wax Lake Outlet (a.k.a.
 Calumet Cut).
 At this portage location are two water control structures owned and operated by the U.S. Army Corps of Engineers.
 Paddlers will need to call ahead to determine if the water control structures are open or a portage around the gatehouses will be necessary.
 Patterson, in St. Mary Parish, is identified and promulgated as the safest take-out point at the finish of the Bayou Teche Paddle Trail.
 Adventurous paddlers can continue on the trail to lock through at the Berwick Lock, owned and operated by the U.S. Army Corps of Engineers into the Atchafalaya River and Morgan City.